pierre-pretorius/nebulex/usage-rules/nebulex.md

   or a code snippet that only exceeds the limit by a few characters (e.g., 1 or 2).
   If a code snippet exceeds the 80-character limit by more than 1 or 2 haracters, format it using the Elixir formatter.
+- When you make a change to the documentation, use `mix docs` to validate it.

 ### Function Documentation